3096/ipswitch/example/README.md

 Which will automatically add 0x100 to all offsets, since the raw offset from IDA doesn't include the 0x100 nso header.

 ---
-`print_values`: to enabled printing applied values of all patches
+`print_values`: to enable printing applied values of all patches

 ```@flag print_values```